-Note: The Convert PS to PDF option is available only when Acrobat Distiller is installed on the same system as the Hot Folders application.
-For more information about installing Acrobat Distiller, see Utilities.
+NOTE: The Convert PS to PDF option is available only when Acrobat Distiller is installed on the same system as the Hot Folders application.

 Convert PS to PDF

 Although many filters output PostScript by default, this option allows you to further convert PostScript to PDF.
 This is a global setting that affects all PostScript files for a particular Hot Folder.
 This setting affects all PostScript output from all filters.